juftin/camply/README.md

 ### *About this Project*

-My partner Sarah and I are taking a trip this summer (July, 2021) from home in Colorado through Wyoming to Glacier National Park.
+My partner and I are taking a trip this summer (July, 2021) from home in Colorado through Wyoming to Glacier National Park.
 Like all national parks right now, the campsites in Glacier are a hot commodity and tough to come by.